International Rectifier

 International Rectifier was an American power management technology company manufacturing analog and mixed-signal ICs, advanced circuit devices, integrated power systems, and high-performance integrated components for computing.
 On 13 January 2015, the company became a part of Infineon Technologies.

 IR's products, as a part of Infineon Technologies' overall semiconductor portfolio, continue to be used in many applications including lighting, automobile, satellite, aircraft, and defense systems; as well as key components in power supply systems in electronics-based products that include especially microcomputers, servers, networking and telecommunications equipment.

 History

-In the 1950s the company commercialized germanium rectifiers (1954) and created the first silicon-based rectifier (1959).

-In 1974 they developed the first power and Darlington transistors which used glass passivation.
-In 1979 they developed first hexagonal power MOSFET Then in 1983, they developed the first intelligent power ICs.

-In 1983 they lost a patent infringement lawsuit over the rights to doxycycline to Pfizer, Inc., resulting in a judgment of $55 million to Pfizer.
-To avoid bankruptcy, International Rectifier gave Pfizer its animal health and feed additive businesses.

-In 2000, they developed FlipFET wafer packaging.
-Two years later, they developed DirectFET, a MOSFET packaging technology developed to address thermal limitations found in advanced computing, consumer, and communications applications.

-In 2003, they developed iMOTION Integrated Design Platform for motor control applications.
-In 2006, SmartRectifier IC was introduced for AC/DC applications.
-In 2007 the company launched SupIRBuck integrated voltage regulators.
-In 2008 a GaN-based power device platform was introduced.
-In 2011, they introduced PowIRstage devices and CHiL digital controllers.
-In 2012, they followed by launching micro-integrated power modules for motor control applications and COOLiRIGBTs for automotive.